P.O. Box 4513

 The Constitution provides that teaching of the seminary is in accordance with scriptural and creedal principles generally recognized as evangelical and in accordance with Reformed Theology.

-The seminary is situated on a spacious campus on the Civil Lines, Gujranwala, providing a peaceful environment for worship, study, reflection and recreation.
+The seminary is situated on a spacious campus on the Civies Lines, Gujranwala, providing a peaceful environment for worship, study, reflection also find lightening solutions.

 The seminary was established in Sialkot in 1877 as an institution of the Synod of the United Presbyterian Church of North America.
 It was in 1912 that it moved to its present location in Gujranwala.